-Trading properties include property assets and non real estate assets which are held for resale.
-Trading properties are carried under IAS 2 - Inventories, at the lower of cost and net realisable value.
+Trading properties include property assets and non-real estate assets which are held for resale in accordance with IAS 2 Inventories.
+They are recognised initially on the statement of financial position at the point at which the purchase contract has been signed with the vendor.
+Subsequent to initial recognition, trading properties are stated at the lower of cost and net realisable value.
 Costs are determined on the basis of specific identification of individual costs relating to each asset.
-Net realisable value represents the estimated selling price for properties less all estimated costs of completion and costs necessary to make the sale.
-Profits and losses on the disposal of trading properties are calculated as the difference between the carrying value of the trading property asset and the contractual sales price at the date of sale, less related selling costs.
-The contractual sales price includes any deferred consideration where NAMA has the contractual right to receive any deferred cash flow in accordance with IAS 32.
-Profits and losses on the disposal of trading properties are recognised in the income statement when the transaction occurs.
+Net realisable value ('NRV') represents the estimated selling price for properties less all estimated costs of completion and costs necessary to make the sale.
+Revisions to the carrying value of trading properties are recognised as follows: